nearform/initium/quick-start.md

 Hello, World!
 ```

-8. If you merge the PR (DO NOT DELETE THE BRANCH) the service will be removed and a new one will be created for the main branch.
+8. If you merge the PR (DO NOT DELETE THE BRANCH RIGHT AWAY!!!), the service will be removed and a new one will be created for the main branch.

 ```
-curl -H "Host: initium-nodejs-demo-app.main.example.com" $KKA_LB_ENDPOING
+curl -H "Host: initium-nodejs-demo-app.main.example.com" $KKA_LB_ENDPOINT
 ```

 9. 🚀